ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

     ...
 </body>
 ```
-The code line that defines which element gets replaced with what is:
+The code line that defines the replacement in `Program` is:
 ```csharp
     // Replace the app id element with the component App builder.RootComponents.Add<App>("#app");
 ```

-In the Server context `App` is declared directly as a component in Razor.
+In the Server context `App` is declared directly as a Razor component in the Razor markup.
 It gets pre-rendered by the server and then updated by the Blazor Server client in the browser.

 ```html
 ...